 For better understanding, let’s take a look at this example - meet Danial and his details.

-Based on the info above and equation given previously, Danial chargeable income would be:
+Based on the info above and the equation is given previously, Danial's chargeable income would be:

 Chargeable income = RM65,200 - RM1,600 - (RM9,000 + RM6,000 + RM1,800 + RM950)

 Tax payable = RM45,850 x 8% (tax rate)

 This can be confusing because at first, the government said can, but now cannot, so which one leh?
 Well, according to LHDN, if you’re pursuing a certificate/diploma, bachelor’s degree in English Literature, Performing Arts, Philosophy, or Anthropology - basically non-vocational - you’re not eligible for the education tax relief.
 The only categories of courses that are eligible are Law, Accounting, Islamic Financing, Technical, Vocational, Industrial, Scientific, and Technology.

 2. You can’t claim tax relief for a non-vocational education

 That said, if you’re pursuing non-vocational courses at the Master’s or Doctorate level, then you can take advantage of this tax relief.
 You can claim up to RM7,000.
 Perhaps, you should make a wise choice when it comes to this life decision - pursuing what you like or paying less tax?